viictoo/ai-polly/README.md

     -   Write secure, efficient, and clean code to patch the security holes.
     -   Ensure that your fixes do not break existing functionality for legitimate users.

-### Where to Start?

-A good security audit involves both static code analysis and dynamic testing.
-Here’s a suggested approach:

-1.  **Familiarize Yourself with the Code**:
-    -   Start with `app/lib/actions/` to understand how the application interacts with the database.
-    -   Explore the page routes in the `app/(dashboard)/` directory.
-How is data displayed and managed?
-    -   Look for hidden or undocumented features.
-Are there any pages not linked in the main UI?

-2.  **Use Your AI Assistant**:
-    -   This is an open-book test.
-You are encouraged to use AI tools to help you.
-    -   Ask your AI assistant to review snippets of code for security issues.
-    -   Describe a feature's behavior to your AI and ask it to identify potential attack vectors.
-    -   When you find a vulnerability, ask your AI for the best way to patch it.

 ---